TutorialsLast Updated Jun 21, 202410 min read

 git add .

 If you do not already have a GitHub account, go to GitHub’s homepage and create one.
-If you are new to GitHub, you may want to read the tutorial on pushing a project to GitHub.
-Then, create a repository by going to github.com/new.
+If you are new to GitHub, you may want to read our tutorial on pushing a project to GitHub.

-I’ll use the name python_app, leave the rest of the default settings intact, and click on the button Create repository.
-(Scroll down if it’s not visible.)
+Use the name python_app.
+Leave the rest of the default settings as-is and click Create repository.

-After creating your new repository, you will get to a page like this one.
+After creating your new repository, you will be prompted about your repo.

 git remote add origin git@github.com:NdagiStanley/python_app.git